-The business closure of CSC had been resolved by the board of directors.
-Subsequently, CSC applied to the local court in USA for the appointment of a receiver for liquidation, and NSH lost control of CSC.
-The Company endorsed and guaranteed bank borrowings USD 10,000 thousand for CSC, and repaid each USD5,000 thousand in November, 2021 and February, 2022.
-Therefore, the Company recognized endorsement and guarantee liabilities for 138,450 thousand and loss on endorsement and guarantee for 278,258 thousand.
+The business closure of CSC had been resolved by the board of directors in August 2021.
+Subsequently, CSC applied to the local court in USA for the appointment of an administrator for liquidation.
+When the Group lost control of CSC, the net liabilities of CSC \$294,336 thousand are removed from Consolidated Financial statements.
+The Company had endorsed and guaranteed bank borrowings USD 10,000 thousand for CSC, and repaid each USD5,000 thousand in November, 2021 and February, 2022.
+Therefore, the Company recognized endorsement and guarantee liabilities for \$138,450 thousand in December 31, 2021 and loss on endorsement and guarantee for \$278,258 thousand for the year ended December 31, 2021.
 Analysis of assets and liabilities on the date control was lost: